TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/015 Complete Todo.md

 There may be a middle-ish way too, which I don't know about.

+###### Alternative to clear
+The problem above is because we first found a Todo by ID, and kept it in the ChangeTracker.\
+However, we can also specify that we want to fetch the Todo, without keeping it in the ChangeTracker.
+Then we would not need to clear it.
+[This article explains how](https://learn.microsoft.com/en-us/ef/core/querying/tracking#no-tracking-queries).

 ## Test
 .. this by running the Web API, and using the PATCH /Todos endpoint.